Diego

 What does the name Diego mean?

-"supplanter" (from Hebrew via Spanish). "beloved, may God protect" (from Hebrew via Latin). "may God protect (alternate)" (from Spanish folk etymology).
+"beloved, may God protect" (from Hebrew via Latin). "supplanter" (from Hebrew via Spanish). "may God protect (alternate)" (from Spanish folk etymology).
 Diego is the Spanish form of James (or Jacob), following a complex etymological path.
 James comes from the Late Latin 'Jacobus,' itself from the Hebrew 'Yaakov' (Jacob), meaning 'supplanter' or 'he who follows at the heel.'
 In Spanish, Jacobus evolved through 'Jaime' and 'Iago' to 'Diego' — all variants of the same name.
 The patron saint of Spain, Santiago (Saint James), contributed to Diego's prestige, as 'Santiago' literally combines 'Santo' (Saint) and 'Iago' (James/Diego).

 What is the origin of the name Diego?